renich/gce-images-fedora/virt-builder/README.rst

 Requirements
 ------------
 * libguestfs-tools-c
-* libs-xz (for the parallel implementation of xzcat to work)
+* xz-libs (for the parallel implementation of xzcat to work)

 Installation
 ------------

 ::

-    yum install libguestfs-tools-c libs-xz
+    yum install libguestfs-tools-c xz-libs
-    dnf install libguestfs-tools-c libs-xz
+    dnf install libguestfs-tools-c xz-libs

 Start to build
 --------------